asreview/asreview/docs/source/plugins/covid19.rst

 published after December 1st, 2019 to search for relevant papers published during the COVID-19 crisis.

-The datasets are updated in ASReview plugin shortly after the release by the Allen Institute for AI.
+The datasets are updated in ASReview plugin shortly after a release by the Allen Institute for AI.

 Pre-print dataset